No Result

 GECOL launches prepaid electricity metres pilot project

-GECOL chairman Al-Mashay said the introduction of prepaid electricity metres has reduced summer consumption (Photo: GECOL).
+GECOL said the installation prepaid electricity metres has reduced consumption by 210 MW and plans to install another 2 million metres (Photo: GECOL).

 The recent phased rollout of prepaid electricity metres across different parts of Libya has led to the reduction of electricity consumption during this year’s peak summertime by 204 MW, the Chairman of the state General Electricity Company of Libya (GECOL), Mohamed Al-Mashay revealed yesterday.